Politics in Manchester: County-wide functions

 Greater Manchester County Council was the top-tier local government body from 1974 to its abolition in 1986.
 The county still arranges some amenities and services on a county-wide basis.
-This is largely overseen by Association of Greater Manchester Authorities which represents the ten local authorities of the county, and acts as a body by which co-ordination and county-wide strategies can operate.
 Greater Manchester Police and Greater Manchester Fire and Rescue Service offer law enforcement and fire protection, while public transport is the responsibility of Transport for Greater Manchester (TfGM).
-There is also the Greater Manchester Waste Disposal Authority.

-AGMA also funds the Greater Manchester County Records Office, whose main function is to collect, store, and make available for research the written heritage of the County, including census and General register office index material.
+These are overseen by the Greater Manchester Combined Authority, established in 2011.

 Law enforcement

 The City of Manchester is policed by the Greater Manchester Police, who have their headquarters at Chester House in Trafford.
 The main police station in central Manchester is at Bootle Street, near to Albert Square.
 There are other stations in Salford, Hulme, Collyhurst, Withington, Chorlton-cum-Hardy, and Longsight.
 Manchester's railways are policed by the nationwide British Transport Police.

 Manchester had its own police force until 1974, when its force and the lower divisions of Lancashire Constabulary merged to form the Greater Manchester Police.
 Each of the ten metropolitan boroughs of Greater Manchester has a Division within the county force.